cassiebuhler/cassiebuhler.github.io/_pages/misc.md

 ### How Donald Trump Engages Twitter
 - Class: CS 5140 (Data Mining) @ University of Utah
 - We collected data from Donald Trump's Twitter account to study the type of tweets that get the most interactions.
 I am most proud of the photoshopped Twitter logo, as it is clear evidence of underutilized artistic prowess.
 -  <a href="/files/HowDonaldTrumpEngagesTwitter.pdf" target="_blank">Poster available here.</a>

-### Divine Nature, Individual Worth, Virtue and its Harmful Effects on Young Women in the LDS Church
-- Class: GNDR 3960 (Mormonism and Gender) @ University of Utah
-- Despite the abundance of grammatical and formatting errors, this essay is one of my favorites.
-The paper itself isn't well written, but it's raw and genuine, and I like it.
-- *"The reason why the women are important is because of their future contributions to the Celestial Kingdom.
-It is not because of whom they are as a person.
-It is not because of their love for themselves.
-It is because of what they have to “offer” to their Heavenly Father.
-According to the church, these young women are in debt to their religion.
-It’s not about what they can do for themselves; it’s not about them as a person at all.
-The LDS Church believes that these thoughts are selfish.
-The women of the LDS church’s lives are supposed to be about their husbands and their children and most importantly—their Heavenly Father."*
--  <a href="/files/GenderMormonism-Buhler.pdf" target="_blank">Essay available here.</a>

 ---